NITHISHKUMAR-P/mdp-representation/README.md

 ## PROBLEM STATEMENT:

 ### Problem Description :
 Suicide Pod was launched in Switzerland.
 Their government is trying to normalise it.
-Reinforcement learning can be introduced to confirm the efficiency of the pod.
+Reinforcement learning can be introduced to confirm the efficiency of the pod.</br>
 ![image](https://github.com/Jovita08/mdp-representation/assets/94174503/84c3433d-f987-4b36-b2ce-5cda9b107ed8)

 ### State Space :